New Mexico State vs Louisiana Tech Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 13)

 New Mexico State vs Louisiana Tech Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each player.
-In fact, anytime the Aggies and Bulldogs play there’s always several intriguing angles to key in on.
-Not to mention games played at Joe Aillet Stadium in Sep almost always follow normal, predictable patterns.
+Remi is pouring through tons of data on each player.
+In fact, anytime the Aggies and Bulldogs play there’s always several intriguing observations to key in on.
+Not to mention games played at Joe Aillet Stadium in Sep can often follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: REMI'S STILL ANALYZING MARKETS